Qiang-CU/IEEE-TAC/Readme.md

 ## Overview

-This repository contains the code for numerical experiments related to my subbmitted paper.
+This repository contains the code for numerical experiments related to my paper ``Tighter Analysis for Decentralized Stochastic Gradient Method: Impact of Data Homogeneity" [Arxiv link](https://arxiv.org/abs/2409.04092).

 The experiments focus on decentralized stochastic gradient descent (DSGD) and illustrate the theoretical findings on the effect of data homogeneity on the convergence of the algorithm.

 ## Structure